Closures for Winter

 Many other small areas are used infrequently.
 Good bouldering can be found along the ocean between Sand Beach and Otter Cliff, and near Blackwoods Campground.

+Climbing permits are required for organized commercial and noncommercial groups wanting to climb at Otter Cliffs.
 To obtain a permit, fill out the application.

 Did You Know?